 Santiago takes to the sea, and hooks a big Marlin.
 What happens next is the stuff of legend.

-This is a tale of dignity, perseverance, beauty, and decline.
-Enjoy!
+This is a tale of dignity, perseverance, beauty, and decline in old age.

 Hemingway released many short story collections over the course of his lifetime.
 The first one was released when he was 24 years old in 1923.

 It’s astonishing to think how early Hemingway was writing, considering how contemporary he feels.
 I believe he had his first story published before commercial radio was popular.

 It’s undoubtedly true to say that Hemingway is probably the most popular writer of short stories of all time, along with Chekhov, Flannery O’Connor, Carver, Agatha Christie, Turgenev et al.

 His story ‘Hills like White Elephants’ is revered as an example of his iceberg theory.
 Have a read and see if you can work out what’s going on.

 Hemingway is widely regarded as good because he is one of the main influencers of fiction and prose style in all of literary history.
 His seemingly simple pared back and declarative sentences, honed during his time as a reporter, have fascinated and confounded critics and readers alike.